Peculiarities of massive vectormesons and their zero mass limits: The breakdown of Haag duality and a new look at the Aharonov-Bohm effect

-Thinking in pure geometric terms, one would expect that the fluxes are localized on the tori~$\mathcal{T=\partial D+B},$ $\mathcal{\hat{T}=} ~\partial \hat{D}+B,$ so that in case they interpenetrate but do not touch the commutator vanishes.$~$But an explicit calculation for such a situation shows that this is not true.
+In a simple-minded picture of causality one expects that the fluxes are localized on the tori~$\mathcal{T=\partial D+B},$ $\mathcal{\hat{T}=} ~\partial \hat{D}+B,$ so that in case they interpenetrate but do not touch the commutator vanishes.$~$But an explicit calculation for such a situation shows that this is not true.

 Taking for $D$ and $\hat{D}$ the discs

 whose associated interpenetrating tori $\mathcal{T=\partial }D+B,~\hat{T}= \mathcal{\partial }\hat{D}+B$ do not intersect for a sufficiently small $B,~$ one finds